practical-recommender-systems/moviegeek/README.md

 ### Create the dbs.
-If you have a database running on your machine I would encourage you to connect it, by updating the settings in `prs_project/settings.py`.
+If you have a database running on your machine I would encourage you to connect it, by updating the settings in `prs_project/settings.py` (fx like shown above).

 To set up another database is described in the Django docs [here](https://docs.djangoproject.com/en/1.10/ref/databases/)
 ```bash
 > python manage.py makemigrations
 > python manage.py migrate